vuedoc/parser/README.md

   boolean,
   bigint,
-  any,                        // for an explicit `null` or `undefined` values object,                     // for an array or an object CallExpression              // for a value like `new Date()` };
+  any,                        // for an explicit `null` or `undefined` values object                      // for an array or an object };

 type Keyword = {